 Paris Gay Pride (or the "Marche des Fiertés" in French) has steadily grown in popularity over the years to become one of the city's most-anticipated annual festivals, drawing tens and sometimes hundreds of thousands of people into the streets of Paris every June or July for a lively, colorful street party celebrating diversity.

 More than just a Carnival-like festival, it's also served as an important platform for supporting full civil rights for LGBT people, in France and around the world.

-While the annual Pride Parade and associated events are an opportunity for LGBT organizations to draw attention to key issues affecting gay, lesbian, bisexual, and transgender people, and celebrate newly acquired rights such as the right for same-sex couples to marry, Gay Pride is never a solemn affair: it's inevitably a lot of fun.
+While the annual Pride Parade and associated events are an opportunity for LGBT organizations to draw attention to key issues affecting gay, lesbian, bisexual, and transgender people, and celebrate newly acquired rights such as the right for same-sex couples to marry, Gay Pride is never a purely solemn affair: it's almost inevitably a lot of fun.